justinjk007/justinjk007/README.md

 ### Hello, I am Justin 👋

 I am a devops engineer at IBM making sure compilers get built on time and are ready to 🚢.
-Currently learning some gold standard web development, project management and Flutter in my spare time 🌱.
-Before I was social distancing I used be a gym rat especially proud of my squats 🏋️.
+Currently learning some gold standard web development, project management and Flutter in my spare time 🌱...Infrastructure as code.. amirite...
+Before I started social distancing I used be a gym rat especially proud of my squats 🏋️.
 Ask me about index funds 📈 or what kind of fitness routine I follow.
 For engineering matters you're well off with your search engine.

 <!--
 **justinjk007/justinjk007** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.